-What some vegans and others don’t realize is that you don’t have to be Vegan to save the world, you just need to be more conscious of where your meat and other items come from and just because you are vegan doesn’t mean you are doing much to save the earth.
+What some vegans and others don’t realize is that you don’t have to be vegan to save the world, you just need to be more conscious of where your meat and other items come from and reduce consumption where possible.

 Changing how we purchase meat

 Because we still eat meat, we buy responsibly, hunt, and fish.
 As humans, we are so disconnected from where our meat comes from.
 Hunting has given us even more respect for life than we had before.
 If you eat meat, you’re still taking part in killing an animal, although it’s easier on the mind to just buy the meat at the market, instead of hunting.

 Also Read: Why we hunt

 Now not everyone can stomach hunting, so I’m not saying if you eat meat you have to hunt, but I feel it’s important to know where your meat comes from and become acquainted with the process of how that animal was processed.

 Am I a bad person for eating meat?
 No, humans much like other animals are omnivores.
 It’s not a balanced or healthy view to say that we can’t eat meat.
 To be healthy we need to eat a variety of things.

 The problem lies with large meat processing facilities and mega-farms.
 They are terrible for the environment.
 If we stop supporting these, we’ll be helping to save the planet.
 If you’re like me and you eat meat, buy from farmers’ markets or shops that support farms or companies that raise their cattle and other animals sustainably.

 We can make our voices heard by where we spend our money.
 This is the same with veggies, grains, and fruits.
 Stop supporting companies that use Roundup, GMOs, and other harmful processes to grow.
 Buy organic, support farmers’ markets, and grow your own.